Hit Me Up’s Consent Process

 Reports are handled with discretion.
 Information may be shared:

-With the person reported about, if a formal process moves forward (limited to necessary details).
+• With the person reported about, if a formal process moves forward (limited to high level details).

 4. Options Moving Forward